brvarner/express-testing/README.md

 # ExpressJS

-This is just a little exercises to get used to the principles behind Express.js
+This is just a little exercise to get used to the principles behind Express.js